 As a student of Mississippi State University, all residents are issued an official My State email account.
 HRL uses this email account to communicate announcements and important Housing information to residents.
 All residents are required to abide by university email policies.

 Occasionally, extraordinary circumstances arise which make it difficult for a student to fulfill his/her contractual obligations.
 Such circumstances include, but are not limited to, sudden and severe financial hardship, sudden and severe medical diagnosis, or a sudden family problem.
 The Department of Housing and Residence Life has established the Contract Appeals Process to determine if a specific situation merits release from the contract.
 It is the student’s responsibility to provide adequate documentation to support his/her reason for appeal.
 A student’s failure to provide adequate documentation may result in immediate decline of the appeal.

-Housing contracts can be appealed by picking up a contract appeals form in Room 118 Herbert Hall, filling it out and returning it with the appropriate documentation to 118 Herbert Hall.
+Housing contracts can be appealed by picking up a contract appeals form in the Department of Housing and Residence Life office in Dogwood Hall, filling it out and returning it with the appropriate documentation to Dogwood Hall.
 An appointment with the Housing Appeal Review Committee will be scheduled.
 All appeals will be reviewed by the Committee, chaired by the Associate Director for Administrative Operations, or his/her designee, for adjudication.
 Any student who does not appear for his/her appointment with the Committee will forfeit his/her privilege to appear and will have his/her appeal adjudicated based on written documentation.
 Contract Appeals will incur a non-refundable $50 contract appeal hearing fee.
 Contract appeals will be reviewed each semester until the refund rate, per the University refund schedule, goes to $0.

 Students denied a release by the committee may appeal to the Student Housing Appeals Board.
 The Board is a group of faculty and staff members reporting to the Vice President for Student Affairs.
 Board decisions are final.